nc1729/triumph/docs/spec.md

 #### HALT
 - Opcode: 000
 - Length: 1 tryte
 - Description: Halt and catch fire.
-Computer will stop.
+CPU will stop.
 - Sign flag: No effect.
 - Carry flag: No effect.
 - Stack flag: No effect.